Burkes Lookout, Mount Dandenong

 - Pram-Friendly though can be a bit bumpy.
 A suitable pram for rougher tracks is ideal.

-- Depending on the wheelchair type, it may be possible to use this track.
+- Depending on the wheelchair type, it may be possible to use this section of the track.

 - No dogs, bikes or horses allowed.

-- Picnic Tables: No. Plenty of picnic grounds can be found in other parts of the Dandenongs.
+- No Picnic Tables, seats, or flat grassy areas.
+Plenty of picnic grounds can be found in other parts of the Dandenongs.

 - Get Directions to Burkes Lookout